We call it the “divorce process” for good reason. It takes a while to end a marriage. But just how long does a divorce take in Oregon?

 You may be ready to end your marriage right this minute, but it’s a journey, one that takes time.
-How much time, however, varies.
 No two marriages are identical, thus no two divorces unfold the same way.

-In some cases, it involves little more than filing the paperwork, paying the applicable fees, and waiting the specified time.
+In some cases, it involves little more than filing the paperwork, paying the applicable fees, and waiting a specified amount of time.
 This most commonly occurs in shorter marriages with no children and little or no shared property to divide.

 In general, the more complex a marriage, the more you have to deal with, the longer you should expect it to take.
 Children, tons of property, retirement funds, frequent conflict, and even the length of the marriage all play a part.

-Many factors influence how long divorce takes.
+Many factors influence how long a divorce takes.
 Here are a few common hurdles people must clear in order to dissolve a marriage in Oregon in a timely fashion.

 Divorce Waiting Period